A. The parable of the soils.

 ii.
 “The parable conceals truth from those who are either too lazy to think or too blinded by prejudice to see.
 It puts the responsibility fairly and squarely on the individual.
 It reveals truth to him who desires truth; it conceals truth from him who does not wish to see the truth.”
 (Barclay)

 iii.
-“Thus the parables spoke to the crowds do not simply convey information, nor mask it, but challenge the hearers.”
+“Thus the parables spoken to the crowds do not simply convey information, nor mask it, but challenge the hearers.”
 (Carson)

 c.
 For whoever has, to him more will be given…but whoever does not have, even what he has will be taken away from him: The idea is that those who are open and sensitive to spiritual truth more will be given through the parables.
 Yet to those who are not open – who do not have, these ones will end up in an even worse condition.